 Another way you can reduce the time pressure in the MMI station is by optimising your mental maths skills through daily practice.

-MMI Calculation Station Practice Questions
+MMI Numeracy Questions: Practice Questions & Answers

 Here you will find some Interview MMI Calculation Station example questions and answers.
 This section is designed to help medical, dental, veterinary and nursing school applicants practice and refine their numerical skills, which are vital for success in MMI interviews.